The Fastest and Easiest-to-Use Software for Adding Voice Narration to PowerPoint® and e-Learning Courses

 - The lecturer uses phrasing and articulation in his speech to bring out the exact meaning of the material in a way that text cannot do.

 - The lecturer emphasizes what is important to know about the subject and what can be ignored.

-- Creates and maintains a lecturer's voice track much more quickly and inexpensively than recording voice talents.
+- Speech-Over creates and maintains a lecturer's voice track much more quickly and inexpensively than recording voice talents.

 - Produces an engaging, articulate and effective lecturer's voice with all of the advantages of a professional voice talent.

-- Lets you develop and improve the lecturer's text content and integration as an integral part of course development instead of adding a recording at the last minute.
+- Develop and improve the lecturer's text content and integrate it as part of course development instead of adding a recording at the last minute.